 For more information visit our Payment for work page.

 If an employee has to do training, attend meetings or open and close the business as part of their job, they have to be paid the right pay for all hours worked.
 Employees must be paid in money, not in goods and services like food, clothing or accommodation.

-Employers have to give every new employee a copy of the Fair Work Information Statement before, or as soon as possible after, starting a job.
+Employers must give every new employee a copy of the Fair Work Information Statement (FWIS) before, or as soon as possible after, starting a job.

-Employers also have to give every new casual employee a copy of the Casual Employment Information Statement at the same time.
+Employers must also give every new casual employee a copy of the Casual Employment Information Statement (CEIS) at the same time.

 Employees can take time off work.
 This is called 'leave' (‘leave’).
 It includes:

 - paid leave when they’re sick or caring for someone

 - leave when they have a baby.